Jack Reacher: Never Go Back: Production

+Development

 While Jack Reacher was intended to be a tent-pole for a film series, a sequel was initially reported to be unlikely due to its lackluster run at the North American box office.
 In February 2013, a sequel became more likely after the film surpassed a gross of $200 million worldwide.
 On December 9, 2013, Paramount Pictures and Skydance Media announced they were moving forward with the development of a second film, reportedly based on the 2013 Jack Reacher novel Never Go Back.
 On May 14, 2014, Tom Cruise was reported to be reprising his role as Jack Reacher.

 On May 19, 2015, Deadline reported that Edward Zwick would reteam with Cruise, and direct the film.
 Zwick wrote the script along with Marshall Herskovitz and Richard Wenk.
-Zwick and Cruise had previously worked together on The Last Samurai.
+Zwick had previously directed Cruise on the 2003 film The Last Samurai.
 On August 14, 2015, Cobie Smulders was added to the cast to play the female lead.
 On September 15, Danika Yarosh signed on to star in the film, on September 17, Aldis Hodge was added to the cast, and on September 22, Patrick Heusinger was cast in the villain role.
 On October 20, Holt McCallany joined the film, as did Austin Hebert.
 On November 12, 2015, Robert Catrini joined, and on January 20, 2016, Robert Knepper was cast as General Harkness, a retired general, and CEO of a private military firm.

+Filming

 Principal photography on the film began on October 20, 2015, in New Orleans, Louisiana.
 On November 23, 2015, filming took place in Baton Rouge, and in January 2016, filming also took place in St. Francisville.
 Filming wrapped on January 30, 2016.
+The film received tax incentives for filming in Louisiana, the gross total production budget was reported to be $96 million, with $65 million of spending on location in Louisiana eligible for tax incentives, which amounted to $21 million.